pythonhealthdatascience/pydesrap_mms/docs/hsma_changes.md

 It can also be applied to other results dataframes if desired.

+### Logger

+The `SimLogger` class will generate logs which can be saved to a file or printed to a console.
+This includes information on when patients arrive and are seen.
+This can be helpful for understanding the simulation or when debugging.

 ### Other minor changes

 There are a few smaller changes to the model with minimal impact on function.
 These include:

 * **Names** - for example, `Patient.id` was changed to `Patient.patient_id`, as the patient objects are used to create the patient-level results dataframe, and want "patient_id" as the column name.
+Also, `Trial` was changed to `Runner` with methods changed to e.g. `run_reps()`.
 * **Comments and docstrings**
 * **Removed `patient_counter`** - as can just use the length of the `patients` list now.
 * **Interval audit** - records cumulative mean wait time, as well as utilisation.